THE METAL X

 Built around a 5th-generation extrusion and motion system, the Metal X is office friendly, easy to use, and has a small footprint.
 It features advanced failure detection and can be monitored from the cloud.

-Optimized for efficiency, safety, and easy of use, the Wash-1 features integrated debinding and drying stations.
+Optimized for efficiency, safety, and ease of use, the Wash-1 features integrated debinding and drying stations.
 Parts can be washed in parallel, allowing you to maximize throughput on a wide variety of part sizes.

 With a large active hot zone of 19,644 cubic cm, the Sinter-2 is the perfect solution for batch production and larger parts.
 Featuring a carbon-free retort and active cooling, it can sinter Markforged’s full range of metals in as little as 30 hours.